rist-ro/rl-introduction-notes/sutton_rl.md

 Due to the interdependence of states in the approximation of value functions (ie. modifying the estimation for one state modifies it for all of them) **off-policy methods can diverge**.

-As the example on page 260 shows, this happens in the off-policy case and not the on-policy one because over/under-estimations of the value functions may never be corrected.
-Because the actions are not take and updated on-policy the importance sampling ratio $\rho_t$  **is often less then 1 and sometimes even 0 in the off-policy case**.
+As the example on page 260 shows, this happens in the off-policy case and not the on-policy one because over-/under-estimations of the value functions may never be corrected.
+Because the actions are not taken and updated on-policy the importance sampling ratio $\rho_t$  **is often less than 1 and sometimes even 0 in the off-policy case**.
 This leads to the initial error **never being corrected**.

-The paper presents n pages 261 and  263 two examples in which even using expected and/or synchronous updates leads to divergence. **Baird's example** even diverges for Q-learning.
+The paper presents on pages 261 and  263 two examples in which even using expected and/or synchronous updates leads to divergence. **Baird's example** even diverges for Q-learning.
 Q-learning does seem to always converge when given a policy which is close **to the target greedy one**, although there is no theoretical proof of this.

 Some specific function approximation methods can be used which do not extrapolate to unobserved targets.
 This guarantee **does not apply** to popular ones such as ANNs and linear models with tile coding.